 Some people notice having a higher craving for sugar, sweets, and chocolate when they are experiencing the excess energy anxiety symptoms.

-The higher the rating, the more likely anxiety could be contributing to or causing your anxiety symptoms, including having excess energy symptoms.
+The higher the rating, the more likely it could be contributing to your anxiety symptoms, including having excess energy.

 What causes the excess energy anxiety symptoms?

 Behaving apprehensively activates the body's stress response.
 The stress response causes a number of physiological, psychological, and emotional changes in the body that enhance its ability to deal with danger.
 This response is often referred to as the fight or flight response.

 A part of the stress response changes include stimulating the body and bringing its full energy resources into action.
 This gives the body the fuel and energy it needs to either fight or flee.

 This emergency readiness change is beneficial when in real danger but can cause problems when activated too frequently or dramatically.
 For example, when stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.